Peer Recovery Centers (2016–2017)

 Working in a broad range of ways to build Maine's capacity, the MBHWDC plans to provide fully integrated behavioral health services across prevention, intervention, treatment and recovery.
 Our new website will connect practitioners with training opportunities, certifications and online resources to help them provide first-rate care and advance their careers.

 The Outreach Partnership Program is a nationwide initiative of the National Institute of Mental Health.
 As partners in this program, CCSME and NAMI Maine conduct statewide mental health outreach and education programs to deliver up-to-date, science-based information to the public, a broad range of health professionals, and traditionally underserved populations.

 The Maine Suicide Prevention Program (2011–2016)

 CCSME is developing and delivering the Annual MSPP Beyond the Basics Conference for NAMI Maine this year.
 During 2011 through 2014, CCSME collaborated with NAMI Maine and the Maine Primary Care Association to deliver the spectrum of training programs offered by MSPP.
-The program goals are to increase public awareness about suicide prevention, reduce suicide behavior among Maine residents, and improve access to appropriate prevention and intervention services.
+The program goals are to increase public awareness about suicide prevention, reduce suicide behavior among Maine residents, and improve access to approporiate prevention and intervention services.

 The MSPP recommends a comprehensive approach.
 Multiple program strategies reach the general public and people who are at risk.
 Community and school-based program components will be conducted in coordination with existing prevention efforts.